-

 This System Produces Substantial Heat

-So if you’re looking for an efficient way to generate warmth in your home, consider using one of these systems instead of traditional heating methods like central heating.
+If you’re looking for an efficient way to generate warmth, consider using one of these systems.

 The Fireplace Can Be Burned With The Damper Closed

-This option allows you to use all parts and functions on your fireplace even when it’s not in use – perfect if space constraints prevent you from having another opening in your wall.
+This option allows you to use all parts and functions of your fireplace even when it’s not in use.
+It’s perfect if space constraints prevent another opening in your wall.

-And finally lastly, if wood-burning fires aren’t your thing then check out our selection of gas logs
+If wood-burning fires aren’t your thing, check out gas logs.

 To Recap